 6. Visual cues and communication: Warehouse barriers can be used to communicate important information or warnings to workers visually.
 For example, brightly coloured barriers can indicate restricted areas or hazardous zones, helping to reinforce safety protocols and prevent unauthorised access.

-7. Flexibility and adaptability: Many warehouse barriers are modular and can be easily reconfigured or moved as needed.
+7. Flexibility and adaptability: Many warehouse barriers are modular and can be easily reconfigured or moved.
 This allows for flexibility in adapting the warehouse layout to changing needs or requirements, without the need for major construction or renovations.

 Overall, warehouse barriers provide numerous benefits in terms of safety, asset protection, organisation, productivity, compliance, communication, and flexibility.
 Investing in these barriers can help create a safer, more efficient, and well-organised warehouse environment.